crownstone/bluenet/README.md

 And we can upload it:

 * cd scripts
-* this would do the same as building above ./crownstone.sh build
+* this would do the same as building above ./firmware build crownstone
-* ./crownstone.sh upload
+* ./firmware.sh upload crownstone
-* ./crownstone.sh debug
+* ./firmware.sh debug crownstone

 And there you go.
 There are some more utility scripts, such as `reboot.sh`.
 Use as you wish.